-Cyclamineus Daffodil Cultivars Characteristics of N. cyclamineus clearly evident: one flower to a stem; perianth segments significantly reflexed; flower at an acute angle to the stem, with a very short pedicel (neck)
+Division 6 Cyclamineus Daffodil Cultivars Characteristics of N. cyclamineus clearly evident: one flower to a stem; perianth segments

-Jonquilla and Apodanthus Daffodil Cultivars Characteristics of Sections Jonquilla or Apodanthi clearly evident: one to five flowers to a stem; perianth segments spreading or reflexed; flowers usually fragrant
+Division 7 Jonguilla and Apodanthus Daffodil Cultivars Characteristics of Sections Jonquilla or Apodanthi clearly evident: one to five flowers to a stem; perianth segments spreading or reflexed; flowers usually fragrant Division 8 Tazetta Daffodil Cultivars Characteristics of the N. tazetta group predominant: usually three to twenty flowers to a stout stem; leaves broad; perianth segments spreading, not reflexed; flowers fragrant a) Collar Daffodils Split-corona daffodils with the corona segments opposite the perianth segments; the corona segments usually in two whorls of three b) Papillon Daffodils Split-corona daffodils with the corona segments alternate to the perianth segments; the corona segments usually in a single whorl of six Division 12 Other Daffodil Cultivars Daffodil cultivars which do not fit the definition of any other division.
+Division 13 Daffodils Distinguished Solely by Botanical Name All species and wild or reputedly wild variants and hybrids Drawings, John Fothergill, © RHS.

-Tazetta Daffodil CultivarsCharacteristics of the N. tazetta group predominant: usually three to twenty flowers to a stout stem; leaves broad; perianth segments spreading, not reflexed; flowers fragrant
+Poeticus Daffodil Cultivars Characteristics of the N. poeticus group predominant: usually one flower to a stem; perianth segments pure white; corona usually disc-shaped, with a green or yellow center and a red rim; flowers fragrant Division 10

-Poeticus Daffodil Cultivars

-Characteristics of the N. poeticus group

-predominant: usually one flower to a

-stem; perianth segments pure white;

-corona usually disc-shaped, with a green

-or yellow center and a red rim; flowers

-fragrant

-Bulbocodium Daffodil Cultivars

-Characteristics of Section Bulbocodium

-clearly evident; usually one flower to a

-stem; perianth segments insignificant

-compared with corona; filament and style

-are usually curved
+Bulbocodium Daffodil Cultivars Characteristics of Section Bulbocodium clearly evident; usually one flower to a stem; perianth segments insignificant compared with corona; filament and style are usually curved Division 11 Split Corona Daffodil Cultivars Corona split-usually for more than half its length